themdwaris/Full-Stack-Listener-AI-Chatbot/README.md

 # 🤖 Listener — AI Chatbot

-A modern, full-stack AI chatbot application built with **Next.js**, **Tailwind CSS**, **MongoDB**, and **OpenRouter API**.
-Listener provides a seamless conversational experience with real-time streaming responses, persistent chat history, and secure JWT-based authentication.
+A modern, full-stack AI chatbot application built with **Next.js**, **Tailwind CSS**, **MongoDB**,**Cloudinary**, and **OpenRouter API**.
+Listener provides a seamless conversational experience with real-time streaming responses, persistent chat history, and secure JWT-based authentication and Integrated **Image generation** feature using a third-party API with real-time loading states and seamless cloudinary integration for image storage and delivery.

 ---